 The so-called blue fire is not actually “the fire” as it is a complex chemical reaction.
 The sulfuric gas comes in contact with oxygen, leading to the combustion of the gas.
 Thus, the infamous “blue flames” will show up and dance before the wondering eyes.
 The size of the crater is 960 meters x 600 meters, 200 meters deep.

-The best time to watch this ballet of fire is at 2 – 4 AM.
+The best time to watch this ballet of fire is from 2 to 4 AM.
 It takes about two hours for this midnight trekking, about three kilometers.
-It is pitch black and the only source of light is from the flashlights.
+It is pitch black and the only source of light is the flashlights.
 Sometimes, the smell of intense sulfur lingers in the cold mountainous air.

 It does not last long though as the sulfuric fumes go in the wind direction.
 Don’t rush to the top and please take each step very carefully.

 World’s Largest Acidic Lake

 Another natural treasure of Ijen Crater is its acidic lake, the biggest one in the world.
 To get a better look at the sulfur mines around the lake, explorers have to make a descent down where the sulfur smells stronger.
 Ijen lake’s water is greenish-blue and the bottom is not visible.

-It is so murky, the sun can hardly penetrate it—perhaps it is the acid.
+It is so murky, that the sun can hardly penetrate it—perhaps it is the acid.
 Scientifically speaking, the lake has a rich content of hydrochloric and sulfuric acid.
 Rumor has it that its acidity can physically dissolve a grownup man within hours.

 Nonetheless, many find it intriguing and have decided to dip their finger into it.
 Although nothing happens, it is not recommended and tourists have to wash their hands immediately.